pzstar/hashthemes-demo-importer/readme.txt

 <?php
 function hdi_import_files_array(){
     return array(
-        'demo-slug1' => array( //demo-slug should match the 'external_url' zip file name 'name' => 'Demo Import One',
+        'demo-slug1' => array( // demo-slug should match the 'external_url' zip file name
+            'name' => 'Demo Import One',
-            'type' => 'pro', //Options - the value should be either 'free' or 'pro' - default is 'free' 'buy_url' => 'http://www.your_domain.com/theme-name/', //Optional - only if the 'type' is set to 'pro' 'external_url' => 'http://www.your_domain.com/import/demo-slug1.zip', // zip file should contain content.xml, customizer.dat, widget.wie, option_name1.json, option_name2.json, revslider.zip - you can skip any of the files if your demo does not need it
+            'type' => 'pro', // the value should be either 'free' or 'pro' - default is 'free' 'buy_url' => 'http://www.your_domain.com/theme-name/', // optional - only if the 'type' is set to 'pro' 'external_url' => 'http://www.your_domain.com/import/demo-slug1.zip', // zip file should contain content.xml, customizer.dat, widget.wie, option_name1.json, option_name2.json, revslider.zip(exported slider content from revolution slider) - you can skip any of the files if your demo does not need it
             'image' => 'http://www.your_domain.com/import/screenshot.png',
             'preview_url' => 'http://www.your_domain.com/demo-slug',
-            'options_array' => array('option_name1','option_name2'), //option_name1.json, option_name2.json file should be included in the zip file
+            'options_array' => array('option_name1','option_name2'), // option_name1.json, option_name2.json file should be included in the zip file
-            'menu_array' => array(
+            'menu_array' => array( // list of menus
                 'primary' => 'Primary Menu',
                 'secondary' => 'Secondary Menu'
             ),
+            'plugins' => array( // these plugins will be installed automatically before demo import 'simple-floating-menu' => array(
+                    'name' => 'Simple Floating Menu', // name of the plugin 'source' => 'wordpress', // source is either 'wordpress' for plugins in WordPress directory or 'remote' for external stored
+                    'file_path' => 'simple-floating-menu/simple-floating-menu.php' // path of the main file of the plugin
+                ),
+                'contact-form-7' => array(
+                    'name' => 'Contact Form 7',
+                    'source' => 'wordpress',
+                    'file_path' => 'contact-form-7/wp-contact-form-7.php'
+                )
+                'revslider' => array(
+                    'name' => 'Slider Revolution',
+                    'source' => 'remote',
+                    'file_path' => 'revslider/revslider.php',
+                    'location' => 'http://www.your_domain.com/import/revslider.zip' // if source is 'remote', add the location of the plugin zip
+                )
+            ),
             'home_slug' => 'home',
             'blog_slug' => 'blog',
-            'tags' => array( //Optional
-                'creative' => 'Creative',
+            'tags' => array( // Optional - add filter tab on the header to sort the demo by their type 'magazine' => 'Magazine',
-                'portfolio' => 'Portfolio',
+                'business' => 'Business',
                 'blog' => 'Blog'
             )
         ),